Ashleigh Smith + photo

 direct sowing seeds

 Spring is here, and it is time to get planting!
 You might have some indoor starts ready to go, or you are just trying to figure out if it is too late to start planting.
-At this point, it is best to start sowing seeds directly.
-Most zones are past their last frost date, and spring runoff is hydrating the ground creating ideal planting conditions.
+Now is a great time to start sowing seeds directly.
+Most zones are approaching or past their last frost date, and spring runoff is hydrating the ground creating ideal planting conditions.
 Don’t worry if you are a little late to the game.
 You can still directly sow plenty of short-season vegetable or quick-to-mature varieties.
-Some vegetables even prefer to be directly sown over growing as indoor starts.
+Some vegetables even prefer to be directly sown over starting indoors.

 Being able to put down roots without being moved generally helps develop stronger and healthier plants.
 When transplanting, your plant starts can sustain damage to the roots as they are tugged, pulled, or crushed, getting them out of their trays.
 Direct sowing prevents all of these problems from occurring as the seed is grown in its permanent location.
 Plus, direct sowing requires fewer supplies than indoor starts.
 If you are new to gardening, direct sowing will likely give you the best first-season growing experience.